MicrosoftDocs/azure-docs/articles/virtual-network/create-peering-different-subscriptions.md

 ### Change to SubscriptionB (optional)

-If you are using two accounts, you have to switch back to **SubscriptionB**.
+If you're using two accounts, you have to switch back to **SubscriptionB**.

 Use [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) to sign back in to **SubscriptionB**.